Secretmapper/combustion/README.md

 ## Introduction

-Combustion is a modern, sleek web interface for [Transmission](https://transmissionbt.com)
+Combustion is a sleek, modern web interface for [Transmission](https://transmissionbt.com)

 ## Technology